-You’ve decided that Kunming, China is the best place for you to study Mandarin, but now you’re thinking “what can I do when I’m not studying?
-Is there any special sites for me to enjoy trips in Yunnan?”
+You’ve decided that Kunming, China is the best place for you to learn Chinese in China but now you’re thinking “what kind of Kunming attractioncs can I visit when I’m not studying?
+Is there any special sites for me to enjoy trips in Yunnan? ”

 It’s a very serious question and we’re here to answer it for you.

 Kunming, China, is known for its beautiful, breathtaking, unique landscapes and, not to mention, has the nickname “city of eternal spring.”
 What city could beat that?

 If you’re wanting to look out at the landscape and be in awe that such a beautiful view exists, you’re going to want to visit Dongchuan Red Land, one of the famous Kunming touring attractions to visit when touring in Yunnan.

-The colours of the land combined makes it look like someone magically dropped a palette of paint on the ground to create this natural masterpiece.
+The colours of the land combined make it look like someone magically dropped a palette of paint on the ground to create this natural masterpiece.
 You can see reds, greens, whites and yellows together in the hills.

 The beauty is said to have been created by iron oxide being deposited slowly throughout centuries, gradually forming the colours.

 Driving to this attraction will take a while, approximately a beautiful 3-hour drive by car from Kunming.
 There are several points of interest on the drive.

-There are buses that can take you there for a trip, but expect a slightly longer ride.
+Some buses can take you there for a trip but expect a slightly longer ride.
 Checking out what types of transportation you can have in China when learning and living here.

 This attraction is free, and we suggest you visit in the late spring or early summer.

 These amazing karst formations are located in Shilin Yi Autonomous County, around 90km east of Kunming.
 The tall rocks seem to pop up from the ground, with many looking like petrified trees, which explains the name “The Stone Forest.”

-The Stone Forest became a UNESCO World Heritage Site in 2007 and has become a huge tourist attraction.
+The Stone Forest became a UNESCO World Heritage Site in 2007 and has become a huge tourist attraction of Kunming.

 In addition to the forest, there are the nearby Qifeng Caves, Lake Yue, and the Dadie Waterfall.